SpikeCifer/Country_Data_Visualization/Import Scripts/README.md

-# Country_Data_Visualization
+# Data & Import Scripts

-This is the visualizing app we were tasked with developing during the elective course "Προχωρημένα Θέματα Τεχνολογίας και Εφαρμογών Βάσεων Δεδομένων" taught by professor Panos Vassiliadis
+This directory contains the python scripts used for loading country data into the MySQL Database